xz439/ANLY521/README.md

 2000 data files were combined into one csv file.

 ### `dataset.csv`
-The dataset atfer doing combination.
+The dataset after doing combination.

 ### `Final_cleaning.py`
 The data-cleaning steps.